 Hartland Nature Society PondNet Project

-The Hartland Nature Society are keen to start a new ‘pondnet’ project.
+The Hartland Nature Society are keen to start a new ‘pondNet’ project.
 We want to encourage the establishment of a network of ponds in the Parish and to help everyone who wants to join in by providing advice and guidance.

 80% of all ponds in the UK are in gardens.
 Creating a pond is one of the most important things you can do for wildlife in your garden and one of the simplest and most effective ways to protect biodiversity.
 These miniature freshwater worlds can support literally hundreds of species.